8. Electronics Design

 After adjusting some design rules, I finished the wiring and layout of all the components, the gaps between the pins of the chip is at the limit of the size of our end mill.

-Then I cut the board and soldered the components, the small package is a bit challenging but I managed soldering anyway.
+Then I cut the board and soldered the components, I generated the machine tool path using the MODS project as usual.
+The small package is a bit challenging but I managed to solder anyway.

 The pins were tested with the connection test with the multimeter, but they were still unconnected, the pins of the chips were too small to be tested directly on them with the pro be.
 After reflowing some of the pins with the soldering iron, the board was working properly.